 1.The Amfiteatru Ensemble consists of the Amfiteatru, Panoramic and Belvedere hotels;

-2. The North Olimp Ensemble consists of twin hotels named after the main regions of Romania: Maramures, Crisana, Muntenia, Moldova, Dobrogea, Transilvania and Oltenia.
+- The North Olimp Ensemble consists of twin hotels named after the main regions of Romania: Maramures, Crisana, Muntenia, Moldova, Dobrogea, Transilvania and Oltenia;

-3. The Ensemble of smaller buildings consists of hotels named after some important cities in Romania: Arad, Galati, Sibiu, Craiova, Timisoara.
+- The Ensemble of smaller buildings consists of hotels named after some important cities in Romania: Arad, Galati, Sibiu, Craiova, Timisoara;

-The Amfiteatru Ensemble is situated on the seafront and has a volumetric composition, which is influenced by the topography of the surrounding landscape, namely the powerful cornice.
+The Amfiteatru Ensemble is situated on the seafront and its volumetric composition is influenced by the topography of the surrounding landscape, namely the powerful cornice.

 In terms of the composition, all the three hotels are developed both vertically and horizontally.
-Their main characteristic is represented by successively withdrawing terraces, with different functions (one of which being hotel accommodation).
+Their main characteristic are the successive withdrawing terraces, with different functions (one of which being hotel accommodation).

 The connection between the three buildings is achieved through a series of lavish exterior stairs, walkways and ample terraces on the ground floor which create the image of a continuous curve.

-The Hotel Amfiteatru has a central location and dominates the Ensemble through both the height and verticality of the facade, emphasized through the elements which separate the terraces.
-Another representative characteristic is the alternation of plain concrete balustrades with those made of metallic elements, creating a vibrant picture of the facade.
+The Amfiteatru Hotel has a central location and dominates the Ensemble through both height and verticality of the façade, emphasized through the elements separating the terraces.
+Another representative characteristic is the alternation of plain concrete balustrades with metallic ones, creating a vibrant play on the façade.

-In case of the Belvedere and Panoramic hotels, the facades are composed predominately of glass curtain walls and large terraces, with a view to the beach, which create a linear image, a specific characteristic of modernism, representing a powerful accent in the composition of the facade line.
-There are just a few facade decorations and they are made of prefabricated elements with regular geometrical forms, which also create a rigorous and rhythmic picture.
+In case of the Belvedere and Panoramic hotels, the fronts are composed predominately of glass curtain walls and large terraces, with a view to the beach, which create a linear image, a specific characteristic of modernism, representing a powerful accent in the composition of the façade line.
+There are few façade decorations and they are made of prefabricated elements with regular geometrical forms, which also create a rigorous and rhythmic picture.

 These three buildings were bought in 2007 by the Unita Turism Company owned by Josef Goschy, who had the obligation to modernize the complex.
-The work began, but the investment was later stopped and, because of this, only small maintenance works have been realized until now.
+The work began, but the investment later stopped.
+Therefore, only small maintenance works have been completed so far.

-Out of those three buildings, only the Amfiteatru Hotel is in a better state.
+Out of the three buildings, only the Amfiteatru Hotel is in a better state.
 The three hotels exhibit the following major degradations:

 – The degradation of exterior plaster, due to environmental factors, rainwater infiltration, improper isolation, which gave further rise to dampness and localized grinding of concrete, as well as the exposure of the armatures.